clarkbains/1405_Practice_Problems/Docs/Problem_6.md

      * string.`split(val = " ")` returns a list.
 Passing an argument sets the value to split on, which defaults to a space.
 Every occurrence of the value to split on is removed, and text in between will be added as a new list element.
      * `len(`list`)` Returns the length of the array.
 2. `{}` is how an empty dictionary is declared in python.
 A dictionary is just like a list, but instead of using numbers as the index, the index can be text.
 The index is instead called a key, and the associated value is simply called the value.
-3. `for `var `in` list/dictionary`:` Similar to an `if` block in terms of syntax.
+3. `for `var `in` list/dictionary`:` Similar to an `while` block in terms of syntax.
 Will loop through the contained code, setting var to the next element or key in the list/dictionary after each loop.
-Useful to perform an operation on every element.
+Useful to perform an operation on every element, like printing
 4. `range(start,end,step)` returns a list like object of integers, starting at `start` and incrementing by `step` up to but not including `end`.
 Omitting `start` and `step` and only passing `end` is equivalent to a `start` of 0 and `step` of 1.
 Useful in conjunction with `len(`list`)` to loop through the indexes of a list, or with a single integer argument to loop through the same code `end` times.

 Lists